singchia/singchia.github.io/_posts/2017-8-15-A-scheduler-for-goroutines.md

 **note:**  three optional quotas are only undercontrolled in **go-scheduler**

 # How-to-use
-**go-scheduler** supplies several easy-understand and easy-integrate interfaces, Let's see a easy sample.
+**go-scheduler** supplies several easy-understand and easy-integrate interfaces, Let's see an easy sample.

 ~~~
 import (